Un1c0rn-01/osmedeus-installation/README.md

 Using Docker
-Pull the Docker image by running docker pull j3ssie/osmedeus and follow this page for in depth usage.
+Pull the Docker image by running docker pull j3ssie/osmedeus

 Verify the installation process